darviarush/perl-multipart-encoder/README.md

 # DESCRIPTION

 The encoder in 'multipart/form-data' is not represented in perl libraries.
-It is only used as part of other libraries, for example, `HTTP::Tiny::Multipart`.
+It is only used as part of other libraries, for example, C[HTTP::Tiny::Multipart](https://metacpan.org/pod/HTTP%3A%3ATiny%3A%3AMultipart).

 But there is no such library for `AnyEvent::HTTP`.

-The only module `HTTP::Body::Builder::MultiPart` does not allow adding a file as a string to a **multipart**.
+The only module C[HTTP::Body::Builder::MultiPart](https://metacpan.org/pod/HTTP%3A%3ABody%3A%3ABuilder%3A%3AMultiPart) does not allow adding a file as a string to a **multipart**.

 # INSTALL